stevelorenz/build-vnf/README.md

 ## Repository Structure

-- FFPP (Fancy Fast Packet Processing): Fancy 🐼 packet processing engine (library) designed for CNF (Containerized Network Function) and COIN (Computing in the Network) use cases
+- FFPP (Fast Forward Packet Processing): A fancy 🐼 packet processing engine (library) designed for CNF (Containerized Network Function) and COIN (Computing in the Network) use cases
 - COIN_DL: Implementing a COIN-driven distributed deep learning system for in-network video traffic compression
 - pktgen: Scripts and tools for software packet generators